cellularmitosis/cocoa-appkit-tiger-demos/nslog-no-xcode/README.md

-# NSLog demo, without Cocoa
+# NSLog demo, without Xcode

 This is a demo of using NSLog, but without involving Cocoa and Xcode.